 For most people, meal frequency isn’t a huge deal and not something to stress.
 But, eating enough protein and spacing it throughout the day can be beneficial for curbing feelings of hunger and maintaining your lean muscle.

-Unfortunately, we start to lose muscle at about age 30.
+Unfortunately, at about age 30, we start to lose muscle and slow our natural production of things like collagen, which plays a vital role in bone and joint health.
+As our production slows, we can lose those collagen benefits.
 That's why ensuring that you eat enough high-quality protein every day can help keep the muscle that you do have.
 My secret: focus on 30 grams of protein when you eat.
 It might sound like a lot, but it's not as bad as you might think.

 In my case, here's what 30 grams of protein might look like at any meal: